alexrinttln/philosophy/README.md

 ![image](https://user-images.githubusercontent.com/51419598/197005659-0113d5b1-3bd2-4a71-9cd9-4d9f4379a7fe.png)

-But we've created a GitHub bot that allows you to delete your post by typing `DELETE MY POST` into the comments (not working yet).
+But we've created a GitHub bot that allows you to delete your post by typing `DELETE MY POST <Discussion Title>` into the comments (The discussion title provided here must match exactly the discussion title provided when creating it).

+If you don't wanna delete, just change the discussion category to `Archived` instead.

 ### As maintainer or admin